alienresident/Video-Portfolio/README.md

-## NOTE: Documentation is in Progress!
+## NOTE: Documentation is still in Progress!

 # Simple Video Portfolio